ryanatkn/gro/src/docs/config.md

 ### `serve`

-[Gro's internal config](/src/gro.config.ts) uses the `serve` property to serve the contents of both `src/` and `src/client/` off of the root directory.
+[Gro's internal config](/src/gro.config.ts) uses the `serve` property to serve the content of both `src/` and `src/client/` off of the root directory.

 ```ts
 serve: [to_build_out_path(true, 'browser', 'client'), to_build_out_path(true, 'browser', '')],